I have been asked these questions more than a few times, so I created this page to better get to know me.

 How did you get into blogging?

 I started it back in 2010 as a way to document my experience in learning a bit more where my food came from.
-The documentary 'Food Inc' had just came out, I saw it and got curious.
+The documentary 'Food Inc' had just come out, I saw it and got curious.
 I teamed up with some old high school friends who grew up on working farms and they took me on a few 'field trips' to educate me a bit on farm life, where foods come from, and little adventures in permaculture.
-Those field trips sparked me to want to document those experiences for others to read about and so the blog was born - it was first called 'about an acre', but because it is now about nine acres, and evolved into a platform for me to also document my thrifting adventures as well as promote online sales on vintage clothes, and housewares, and share recipes, the name changed to what it is now: the frugal fashionable farmer.
+Those field trips sparked me to want to document those experiences for others to read about and so the blog was born - it was first called 'about an acre', because all of this learning took place on just one acre, but when I purchased this nine acres in 2014 and I no longer had to travel so much for the farming education, it evolved into a platform for me to also document my thrifting adventures and promote online sales for my vintage clothes, and housewares, and share recipes.
+That’s when I changed the name changed to what it is now: the frugal fashionable farmer.

 Is blogging your full-time job?

-Ha! no. It would be nice to be able to do this and my farm as my income producing job, but I actually had a full-time job as an office manager at a small company for 20 years, and now I do a little dog sitting, plant care, and of course the vintage shop.
-Most of the ideas for content come to me super early in the mornings before my morning gets started while I am sipping my coffee, during a moment of tackling something on the farm, or on the weekends, while the actual blogging is done in the lulls of my day - mostly early mornings or late nights.
-Blogging does take up quite a bit of time, but I enjoy it and look at it like a therapeutic hobby!
+Ha! no. It would be nice to be able to do this and my farm as my income producing job, but I actually had a full-time job as an office manager at a small company for 20 years, and now I run my own business picking up dogs and taking them on pack hikes!
+Most of the ideas for content come to me super early in the mornings before my morning gets started while I am sipping my coffee, during a moment of tackling something on the farm, or on the weekends, while the actual blogging is done early mornings or late nights.
+Blogging does take up quite a bit of time, but I enjoy it!
 I also enjoy getting emails from the readers showing support or asking questions to get their own little farming adventure or garden started.
-I have even had readers out to tour the farm as well, so I get a lot of enjoyment out of the blog and interacting with readers.
+I have even had readers out to tour the farm, so I get a lot of enjoyment out of the blog and interacting with readers.

 How many animals do you have?

-All are rescues and I have six chickens, two goats - Ellie & Ellen, Spirulina the cat, my horses Rose and Buddy, two rescue dogs - Reece & Poptart, three ducks - Quackaroni, Cheese, and Quack Nicholson, and a former fighting rooster named Cluck Norris, so.....
-17 animals! wow!
-When I started the farm on my own, I had five goats, 24 chickens, a few sheep, a cat and a dog.
-Over time I have lost a few, as the majority of the animals here are special needs, sight impaired, or senior animals.
-The ducks, dogs, and rooster came from the local county pound, and Buddy came from a Georgia horse rescue.
-I love being able to offer a place of peace and quiet for the animals in their time need!
+All are rescues and have dwindled down to just a few compared to when I first moved to this place.
+When I first moved here, I had 24 chickens, 5 goats, dog, and a cat.
+Then the next year took in two horses, a dog, and a cat.
+I’m now down to 2 goats - Ellie & Ellen, 2 my horses Rose and Buddy, 2 rescue dogs - Reece & Poptart, 2 ducks - Quackaroni and Quack Nicholson.
+I guess 2 is the magic number… Over time I have lost a few, as the majority of the animals here are special needs, sight impaired, or senior animals.
+The ducks, dogs came from the local county pound, and Buddy came from a Georgia horse rescue.
+I loved being able to offer a place of peace and quiet for the animals in their time need, but no longer take in rescues anymore.

 What kind of camera do you use?